Last update: 28.04.2017. Added images and recommended resources.

 The Wicked Ridge Warrior G3 is also for a youth hunter because of its lightweight and how slim it is.
 There’s plenty of crossbows on the market just too big for a youth hunter’s hands and this is a great example of something that is sized just right.

 Though it is a budget model, they didn’t skimp on including usable accessories.
 It comes with everything you need to unpack the box and go shooting.
 The stock feels like a traditional rifle stock but has been relived wherever possible to get rid of weight.

-The package includes the bow, a scope, three bolts, and a quiver to hold them.
 It features a Mossy Oak Country pattern that blends well.
 It is on the lighter side at just 37.75” in length and weighs 6.6 lbs.